Export & Import

-As the UK has no courier nor mail services that will handle firearms internationally we would have to air or sea freight the item to its destination country.
+As the UK has no courier nor mail services that will handle firearms internationally you will have to air or sea freight the item to its destination country.

 The cost of this might include UK export license application, destination import license, packing, UK customs entry, shipping, customs clearance in the destination country and then final shipping to the consignee.

 As you can see, an individual item exported from the UK can be very expensive.
 Economies of scale kick in if items can be grouped together but this means delay as the consignment builds.